BUGS, BUGS, and more BUG Keys.

 096.....
 American Bug Speed X 114-520 by E. F. Johnson.
 (Successor to Logan).
 This model is like the 515 but with a circuit closer added and a new E. F. JOHNSON nameplate.

 097. ....
-American Bug made by Hess Manufacturing Co.
-The base is completely gold plated (pity it's not solid gold), there is an "I" type damper and a shorting lever.
+American Bug made by Hess Manufacturing Co. c1987.
+There is an "I" type damper and a shorting lever.
 The label reads "HESS MFG.
 CO." in large letters.
-The dot spring has a wire dot tamer and the base measures 7" long by 2 & 1/2" wide and 3/8" thick.
+The dot spring has a wire dot tamer and the base measures 7" long by 2 & 1/2" wide and 1/2" thick.
 Apart from the label, the screw heads are cross head types.

 099.....
 American J-36 Bug made by The Lionel Corp., for the US Army 1942.

 100.....
-Rare British Bug Key serial Nr 004.
-This key can be seen on page 36 of Morsum Magnificat issue number 77.
-It was purchased from Webb's Radio, Soho, London in 1939.
+Adgil Bug Key.
+Rare British Adgil Bug Key serial Nr 004.
+This key can be seen on page 36 of Morsum Magnificat issue number 77, plus MM76 page 46.
+Originally sold by Webb's Radio, Soho, London in 1939.
 It is stamped with the serial number 004 and it is believed that only ten were ever made.
-Could this just be the dashed elusive ADGIL BUG mentioned by George Robbins in MM76 page 46?
+The base is, unusually for a bug key, made of wood and measures roughly 6" by 2 & 3/4" by 5/8" (150mm x 72mm x 12mm).
+Adgil Bug key Serial No 006 is in the collection of Martin Oldenbach

 105-6.....
-Japanese Hi-Mound Bug Keys circa 1960's.
-Two slightly different models - the top one has a black & chrome label and a gray base.
+The Japanese DENTSU SEIKI BK-100 Bug Key.
+Marketed under several names, including Lafayette, CALRAD, Skillman, Hi-Mound, Jelectro, Eagle and Swallow.
+Circa 1960's.
+Two slightly different examples - the top one has a black & chrome label and a gray base.
 The other one has a cream & gold label + an orange coloured base.

 "BK"